DPDK/dpdk/doc/guides/nics/mlx5.rst

 - Multiple TX and RX queues.
 - Support for scattered TX and RX frames.
-- IPv4, TCPv4 and UDPv4 RSS on any number of queues.
+- IPv4, IPv6, TCPv4, TCPv6, UDPv4 and UDPv6 RSS on any number of queues.
 - Several RSS hash keys, one for each flow type.
+- Configurable RETA table.
 - Support for multiple MAC addresses.
 - VLAN filtering.
 - Promiscuous mode.
+- Multicast promiscuous mode.
+- Hardware checksum offloads.

 Limitations
 -----------

-- IPv6 and inner VXLAN RSS are not supported yet.
+- KVM and VMware ESX SR-IOV modes are not supported yet.
+- Inner RSS for VXLAN frames is not supported yet.
 - Port statistics through software counters only.
-- No allmulticast mode.
-- Hardware checksum offloads are not supported yet.
+- Hardware checksum offloads for VXLAN inner header are not supported yet.
+- Secondary processes are not supported yet.

 Configuration
 -------------